-EMS 100 HeartSaver/CPR First Aid (1)
+EMS 101 Basic Life Support Provider (CPR)

 EMS 175 Advanced Emergency Medical

-Technician (5)
+Technician (6)

 EMS 175L Advanced Emergency Medical

-Technician Lab (5)
+Technician Lab (6)

 EMS 203 Human Pathophysiology (3)

-EMS 299 Programmatic Capstone (1)

-Certificate of Occupational Tr 15 credit hours aining
+Emergency Medical Technician Advanced Certificate of Occupational Training 16 credit hours

 Spring Semester I credit

 EMS 101 1

-EMS 175 5
+EMS 175 6

-EMS 175L 5
+EMS 175L 6

 EMS 203 3

-EMS 299 1

-total for semester 15
+total for semester 16

-Total fo or certification 15
+Total fo or certification 16

+FIRST RESPONDER PROGRAMS

-EMT / EMS PROGRAMS EMERGENCY MEDICAL SERVICE
+EMERGENCY MEDICAL SERVICE

 The Associate of Applied Science (AAS) in Emergency Medical Services (EMS) offered by ENMU-Ruidoso is intended to provide students with the skills necessary to pursue a career as a service provider at the Emergency Medical Technician (AEMT) level.
-In addition, this degree pathway prepares students to continue training in the field of EMS and attain both certification as a Paramedic and a four year Bachelor's degree in EMS within the state.
+In addition, this degree pathway prepares students to continue training in the field of EMS and attain both certification as a Paramedic and a four-year Bachelor's degree in EMS within the state.
 Upon completion of the degree students will be able to:

-- Perform the duties of an EMT-B or AEMT in both clinical and operational settings. - Demonstrate competency of clinical skills at the EMT-B or AEMT level. - Identify and treat threatening conditions according to both national and state standards of care. - Attain employment as an EMS provider in New Mexico. - Transfer to a four year university for a bachelor's degree in Paramedic, Emergency Services, or Fire and Emergency Services Administration.
+- Perform the duties of an EMT-B or AEMT in both clinical and operational settings. - Demonstrate competency of clinical skills at the EMT-B or AEMT level. - Identify and treat threatening conditions according to both national and state standards of care. - Attain employment as an EMS provider in New Mexico. - Transfer to a four-year university for a bachelor's degree in Paramedic, Emergency Services, or Fire and Emergency Services Administration.